 The length of time that an individual will remain at any level of treatment and then be allowed to step down depends on the individual’s progress and goals as well as evaluation by the individual’s treatment professionals.

-PHP Admissions as an Alternative to Residential Treatments
+Can They Act as an Alternative to Residential Treatments?

 In addition to providing step-down services for individuals transitioning from residential treatment programs, partial hospitalization programs can also be alternatives to residential treatment programs.